Information about Ground Source Heat Pumps

 A specialist contractor will bury a pipe to a depth of around 60-120 m.
-The size and number of boreholes also varies according to the land where they need to be installed, the heat dispersion and the size of the heat pump.
+The size and number of boreholes also vary according to the land where they need to be installed, the heat dispersion and the size of the heat pump.
 Plastic U-pipes are put in the borehole and after the pressure test, the hole is filled with materials that can be pumped up.
 The cost of digging a borehole is usually high but once the ground source heat pump starts functioning no major interventions on the site are required.

 Radial or Directional Drilling

-This kind of system is the choice, when buildings or other constructions are already present.
+This kind of system is the choice when buildings or other constructions are already present.
 Small holes are being drilled into the ground in order to insert the pipes.
 Using this system, gardens, yards, houses, etc. do not need to be opened up.
 The cost of these systems is usually in between the costs of vertical and horizontal drilling.

 Pond or Lake

 If a body of water is available on the site, it can be used to collect heat.
-A system of pipes is ran underground from the building and into the pond.
+A system of pipes is run underground from the building and into the pond.
 Although this is the most cost- savings method, the following factors must be considered:

 - Quality criteria

 The second and oldest type of heat exchangers used is an open loop.This system works best when you have a powerful resource to explore.
-Generally open loop systems require a site with aquifers or groundwater.
+Generally, open loop systems require a site with aquifers or groundwater.

 Two wells are drilled in order to reach the water source and install the pipes.
-Also known as direct exchange, the open loop system will pump the water directly to the heat pump, where the heat is extracted.
+Also known as a direct exchange, the open loop system will pump the water directly to the heat pump, where the heat is extracted.
 Then the water is released back into the ground through a second well, called the rejection well.